The dark side of family: Reflecting on the big bads of ‘Shadowhunters’

 @Matmom98Amanda further imagined Freeform being presented with the Teen Choice Villain Award and @silverleaf121 pointed out that “at least with Valentine, Jonathan and Lilith we could understand the motivation behind their actions.
 Freeform not so much.”

 This time frame really puts things in perspective.
 In Shadowhunters, sh** happens real quick, with all three seasons taking place over the course of just a couple of months.
 (We’re shaky on the definitive timeline so by all means holla at us if you do know it – our asses need educating.)
+Ed. note: According to our estimates, the Freeform Shadowhunters TV episodes occur over about a one-year timespan.

 But if Shadowhunters proves nothing else with that timeline, it’s that a lot can be achieved in such a small period.
 Change is always possible.
 As a result, Freeform’s current status as the big bad of Shadowhunters in real life has made us reflect on the fictional big bads of the show.